1879 First school started in abandoned claim shack.

 2012-13 Third addition completed.

-The first building was constructed in 1891 and its roof still stands.
-The original church structure was what is presently the west room, the basement underneath it, the bathroom and the front entryway.
-The present sanctuary and Heritage room (the east room) was built in 1910 and was covered with brick.
-The alcove (altar) was originally a baptistery.
-The south end of the sanctuary had triptych windows in gold, purple and green.
+The first building was constructed in 1891 and parts of the original roof structure remain in use.
+The original church structure was what is presently the west room, the basement underneath it, the closet, and the front entryway.
+The present Sanctuary and Pastor's Office (the east room) was built in 1910 and was covered with brick.
+The alcove where the altar stands was originally a baptistery.
+The south end of the Sanctuary had triptych windows in gold, purple and green.
 They were removed both because the framework was rotting and because the colors made the pastor look sick.
 The present kitchen, offices and fellowship hall were built in 1989.

 A parsonage was located on the site of the present picnic shelter.
 It was a two-story house and the pastor’s family lived there until 1960.
 Then it was rented and later sold for demolition.
-The community helped seed the ground where the parsonage stood in order to turn it into a park.
-It is presently used for church and community functions.
-For the past three years, the Moran Prairie Festival has been held on these grounds just as the first Moran Fair was held there many years ago.
+In 2013, the third addition was completed, adding a half-court gym and education wing where the parsonage once stood.

 Our Beautiful Stained Glass Windows

 In 1998, the church began replacing the single pane windows in the sanctuary with the stained glass windows you see today.
-At the present time, eight of the twelve are complete.
 Each window is a memorial and is based on a biblical scripture chosen by the family.

 Moran United Methodist Church 3601 E 65th Ave, Spokane, WA 99223 | (509) 448-7102